icazzaniga/MDIntrinsicDimension/docs/quickstart.rst

     * ``estimator``, allows to chose the estimator of desire, default "TwoNN" (see *Important* below).
     * ``last``, the package allow to exclude the initial, possibly non equilibrated, part of the trajectory, slicing from the end of the simulation (default "100").

+It is possible to add extra keys to change the default parameters of the selected estimator, accordingly to `scikit-dimension <https://scikit-dimension.readthedocs.io/en/latest/>`_.

 .. code-block:: python